 - Contact Lenses: Those who wear contact lenses have to regularly pull up their eyelid to place the contact lens in their eye.
 This can also stretch your levator muscle and put too much stress on it.
 While you may not be able to completely avoid your contacts, opt to use your glasses more often if possible.

 - Sun Exposure: The impact of sun exposure can cause major issues with your skin.
 This is especially true when it comes to your eyes as the skin is much more sensitive due to how thin it is.
 Sun exposure also breaks down the collagen fibers in your skin which can cause your skin to sag.

 One of the most effective treatment options for droopy eyelids is droopy eyelid treatment in Denver.
 The procedure can dramatically improve the look of your physical appearance.
 Droopy eyelid treatment can improve the appearance of fine lines and wrinkles, in addition to providing a firmer and tighter look around your eyes.
 It also opens up your eyes and creates a more youthful and vibrant look.

 The results of the procedure are long-lasting.
 However, it is important to take care of your skin after the procedure to ensure the results last.
 This includes maintaining your overall health by eating a healthy diet, getting regular exercise, maintaining a healthy weight, and getting restful sleep.
 However, it also includes taking good care of your skin.
 This may look different for everyone so talk with your surgeon about how you should care for your skin after your droopy eyelid treatment.

 Many patients report an increase in self-confidence after the treatment as it can take years off your face.
-If you are unhappy with more than just your upper eyelids, consider facial reconstructive surgery in Denver.
+If you are unhappy with more than just your upper eyelids, consider eyelid surgery in Denver.
 Many patients combine procedures to achieve their desired aesthetic.